 We evaluated the device and found it simple to set up and connect because of its clear instructions and intuitive design.
 After opening the package, we had a fully functional smart smoke detector ready to do its duty in less than an hour.

 After you’ve linked the device to the internet, you’ll be able to use a mobile app to remotely monitor, test, and control the smoke detector.
 It will also monitor the battery life of the device.
-Protect smoke alarm sensors have a 10-year life expectancy, as required by law, which means it is worth the price calculating how long you may use it.
+Protect smoke alarm sensors have a 10-year life expectancy, as required by law, which means it is worth the price to calculate how long you may use it.

 The installation was really quick because there was no need to wire anything, and it worked right away.
 He linked the account I have with a few home cameras and received alerts on my phone right away.